saint-justin/giphysaurus/README.md

 `React JS`, `SASS` as a CSS Precompiler, and Figma for initial design work.
 The majority of components are functional with made with hooks for code simplicity.

 ## Demo Instructions
+There's two ways to check out this app.
+The easier of the two is to hop on over to my website and check out the [live demo here](http://jvaughn.org/giphysaurus/).
+The second option is to download, install, and run the project on your own computer, steps listed below.

 To run this project locally, please follow these steps:
 1. Download the repo in it's totality with the green "Clone or Download" button above.
 2. Create a folder on your computer and unzip the download into said folder.
 Inside the folder you just unzipped the project to, there should only be a single folder named `marvel-fed-challenge-2020-master`.